jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Chyrstia Freeland**:

-Chyrstia Freeland:and I would just add to that, that first and foremost the verydifficult decisions that we havehad to take as a country inresponse to this global pandemicare based first and foremost oncanadian data. and on the canadian reality. and those are decisions taken bycanadian political leadersinformed by the best expertadvice that we can get.
+and I would just add to that, that first and foremost the very difficult decisions that we have had to take as a country in response to this global pandemic are based first and foremost oncanadian data. and on the Canadian reality. and those are decisions taken bycanadian political leaders informed by the best expert advice that we can get.
-Our primary job is fighting ithere at home. and we make our battle plansbased on what is happening onthe ground here in Canada.
+Our primary job is fighting it here at home. and we make our battle plans based on what is happening on the ground here in Canada.
-Of course the actions that wetake in Canada are informed bywhat we are seeing around theworld, and we consult, includingat a political level, widelywith colleagues and partnersaround the world.
+Of course the actions that we take in Canada are informed by what we are seeing around theworld, and we consult, including at a political level, widely with colleagues and partners around the world.
-Our Minister of healthparticipates in a g7 healthministers' call which is weekly.
+Our Minister of health participates in a g7 healthministers' call which is weekly.
-I have spoken to the deputyprime Minister of singapore, whohappens to be a friend. and I think that the singaporeanexperience is very valuable forus. and then just a final thing thati would add is that because thispandemic poses such a threat toour country, it is absolutelyappropriate for our response to be informed by the bestintelligence that we can get, and our response is informed bycanada's excellent intelligenceexperts who are a very importantpart of the work that thegovernment is doing and havebeen briefing the government andthe ministers.
+I have spoken to the deputy prime Minister of Singapore, who happens to be a friend. and I think that the singaporeanexperience is very valuable forus. and then just a final thing that would add is that because this pandemic poses such a threat to our country, it is absolutely appropriate for our response to be informed by the best intelligence that we can get, and our response is informed bycanada's excellent intelligence experts who are a very important part of the work that the government is doing and have been briefing the government and the ministers.
-They, of course, work first andforemost with our closestsecurity partners.
+They, of course, work first and foremost with our closest security partners.
-The five eyes and nato and noradand the advice is informed by the information shared andcollected together by thatcommunity.
+The five eyes and NATO and noradand the advice is informed by the information shared and collected together by thatcommunity.

 ---

 **Question**:

 As a follow-up.
 Just how is it best to moveforward with all of these thingsbeing, what you said off thecourse, the data that you'relooking at from other countries, including china, thatrelationship that you had withother countries when you'retrying to combat a globalpandemic.
-Are there any concerns that thechinese cooperation and the lackof access of the informationcoming out of china, you know, could have in any ways affectcanadian researchers that arecooperating with the lab inwuhan, for example?is there any concern about thatin terms of combating the spreadof this pandemic?and devising ways to stop it.
+Are there any concerns that thechinese cooperation and the lackof access of the informationcoming out of china, you know, could have in any ways affectcanadian researchers that arecooperating with the lab inwuhan, for example? is there any concern about thatin terms of combating the spreadof this pandemic? and devising ways to stop it.